 Patient Technology

-The Patient Technology (PT) Initiative seeks to facilitate and accelerate the industry’s progression towards a future where patients have access to innovative technologies that enhance the patient experience and reduce patient burden in clinical trials.
+The Patient Technology (PT) Initiative was designed to facilitate and accelerate the industry’s progression towards a future where patients have access to innovative technologies that enhance the patient experience and reduce patient burden in clinical trials.
+As of September 2023, the Patient Technology (PT) Initiative is complete.
+There are no new solutions or updates planned.

 Rationale